 International Students Program

-At Kalamazoo Christian High School (KCHS) we value the educational benefits of diverse global influences and cultural understanding in our private Christian school community.
+At KCHS, we value the educational benefits of diverse global influences and cultural understanding in our private Christian school community.
 For our current students and families, the addition of international students to Kalamazoo Christian High School results in an increased cultural awareness and world perspective.
 Meanwhile, our international students benefit from the high-quality, Christ-centered high school education for which KCHS is recognized.
 Our international students are able to develop academically and spiritually with the support and encouragement of their host family and school community.

 Our International Students Program is growing every year.
 Students are discovering this small but outstanding high school in the city of Kalamazoo.
 Kalamazoo is located halfway between Detroit and Chicago and is home to Western Michigan University and Kalamazoo College, as well as Kalamazoo Valley Community College.
 Entertainment, cultural experiences, a thriving downtown, museums, ski resorts, sports venues and more are what draw people to Kalamazoo.